 Supplies, instructions, resources, and worksheets are below!

-Improve research and investigative skills
+Improve research skills

 Vocabulary Terms to Understand

-1. Print the Investigative Worksheet.
+3. Print the Edible Plant Worksheet.